davidcoleman007/bash-traverse/README.md

 ## 🚀 Current Status

-This project is **production-ready** with comprehensive bash parsing and generation capabilities.
+Many common structures are supported with comprehensive bash parsing and generation capabilities.
 All major bash features are fully implemented and tested, including:

 - ✅ **Basic Commands and Pipelines** - Full support for simple and complex command structures
 - ✅ **Control Structures** - Complete if/then/else, for, while, until, case/esac support